Youtiva — Client Success Coordinator Playbook

 First name, last name

-Company name
+Company name and website

 Email and phone confirmed